Grajowiec/3js-game-project/README.md

 # 3js-game-project
-Project to pass WSZIB 3 JS labolatory :)
+Project to pass WSZIB 3 JS laboratory :)
+Remember to start Three JS with npx vite